andrewhilts/ami-community/README.md

 A Cron job runs daily to send scheduled notifications to verified and subscribed email addresses.
 Emails are based on email templates that must be created for each jurisdiction event.
 See below for details.

 ##Initial Setup
-Assuming that you've installed AMI Community Tools via [AMI System](https://github.com/andrewhilts/ami-system) build scripts, you should have the ami-community service running on your AMI system machine.
+Assuming that you've installed AMI Community Tools via [AMI Docker](https://github.com/citizenlab/ami-docker) build scripts, you should have the ami-community service running on Docker.

 Once installed, some customization needs to be done to properly send notifications to AMI users.